-Many seafarers will have been vaccinated and should carry proof of vaccination with them whilst travelling.
-Currently, over 60 vaccines are in clinical trials and many more are in the pre-clinical stages.
+Many seafarers will have been vaccinated and boosted and should carry proof of vaccination with them whilst travelling.
 It is recommended that vaccinations which are administered should be on the WHO list of vaccines which are under review for Emergency Use Listing (EUL).

-Current vaccines can provide over 90% protection from existing and anticipated strains of the Covid-19 virus.
-This means that fully vaccinated seafarers should either be immune from the virus or the effects of catching the disease are greatly reduced.
-Only a small percentage of those vaccinated have required hospital treatment.
+Vaccinated persons backed up with a booster dose should either be immune from the virus or the effects of catching the disease are greatly reduced.
+Only a small percentage of those fully vaccinated have required hospital treatment.
+SSD and the use of PPE should continue to be used when in close proximity to shore workers.